Dust Collectors for Laser & Plasma Cutters

 Several things affect the amount of particulate being collected (the loading).
 First is the amperage of the plasma cutter itself.
 A 300 amp plasma will cut much faster and have a much higher loading than a 100 amp plasma.
 Some tables may have two heads operating at the same time.

 A zoned table will have a much higher loading due to the lower airflow for the amount of material being collected.
-It can be compared to source capture versus general ventilation on non-zoned tables.
+It can be compared to source capture verses general ventilation on non-zoned tables.

 We are very happy with the Farr Gold Series.
 The GS36 was purchased for our CNC plasma cutter to replace a [competitor's] cartridge dust collector due to short filter life.
 The current filters have been in for over a year and still look great and are operating at less than 3" pressure drop.
 Also, the Farr people have been a pleasure to do business with.